 Instant and Convenient Options

-- Instant aged ginger tea powders and tea bags provide quick, easy preparation—simply add hot water, steep or stir, and enjoy.
-Some products include chia seeds for added nutrition, transforming ginger tea into a filling, refreshing drink.
+- If you’re short on time, instant aged ginger tea powders and tea bags are lifesavers.
+Simply add hot water, steep or stir, and enjoy.
+Some modern blends even include chia seeds for extra nutrition, turning your ginger tea into a filling, refreshing drink.
+Whether you’re at home, in the office, or traveling, these easy options keep the comforting benefits of Singapore ginger tea within reach.

 Sweeteners and Complementary Ingredients